 Can’t watch the video or missed some of the steps?
 Then just keep reading for the step-by-step instructions.

-Then position your design on the potholder.
+Then position your design where you want it to be on the potholder.

 Press then remove all of the liners to reveal your design.